huggingface/hub-docs/docs/hub/webhooks.md

 `event.scope` can take one of the following values:

 - `"repo"` - Global events on repos.
 Possible values for the associated `action`: `"create"`, `"delete"`, `"update"`, `"move"`.
-- `"repo.content"` - Events on the content of the repo, like new commits or tags.
-Triggers on new pull requests as well due to the newly created reference / commit.
+- `"repo.content"` - Events on the repo's content, such as new commits or tags.
+It triggers on new Pull requests as well due to the newly created reference/commit.
 The associated `action` is always `"update"`.
-- `"repo.config"` - Events on the config: update space secrets, update settings, update DOIs, disabled or not, ...
-The associated `action` is always `"update"`.
+- `"repo.config"` - Events on the config: update Space secrets, update settings, update DOIs, disabled or not, etc. The associated `action` is always `"update"`.
-- `"discussion"` - Creating a discussion or pull request, updating the title or status (including merging).
+- `"discussion"` - Creating a discussion or Pull request, updating the title or status, and merging.
 Possible values for the associated `action`: `"create"`, `"delete"`, `"update"`.
-- `"discussion.comment"` - Creating, updating, hiding a comment.
+- `"discussion.comment"` - Creating, updating, and hiding a comment.
 Possible values for the associated `action`: `"create"`, `"update"`.

 More scopes can be added in the future.
 To handle unknown events, your webhook handler can consider any action on a narrowed scope to be an `"update"` action on the broader scope.